Edit

 2. Configure the new instance or cluster as described in Set up SQL Server.

-3. If you're using self-signed certificates, make sure that they have been imported into the Application Object Server (AOS), Management Reporter (MR), and Orchestrator nodes in your Azure Service Fabric cluster.
+3. If you're using self-signed certificates, make sure that you import them into the Application Object Server (AOS), Management Reporter (MR), and Orchestrator nodes in your Azure Service Fabric cluster.

 Database operations

-1. Make sure that users aren't connected, because your downtime will begin.
+1. Make sure that users aren't connected, because your downtime begins.

 2. Back up all your databases from your current SQL Server instance or cluster.